rockbenben/docs-imgprompt/docs/en/guide/index.md

   - - meta
     - property: og:title
       content: "IMGPrompt Guide: Getting Started with the AI Art Prompt Editor"
-description: "IMGPrompt user guide: 5,000+ bilingual AI prompts, hover to preview images, click to zoom in a lightbox, dual tag modes, shareable URLs, and 18-language smart suggestions — works with Nano Banana, Midjourney, FLUX, Veo, and more."
+description: "IMGPrompt user guide: 5,000+ bilingual AI prompts, hover (desktop) or long-press (touch) to preview images, click to zoom in a lightbox, dual tag modes, shareable URLs, and 18-language smart suggestions — works with Nano Banana, Midjourney, FLUX, Veo, and more."
 ---

 # Introduction